AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario.md

    ![Map ID](assets/map-id.png)

-1. (Optional) Set yourself as the owner of the newly created project.
-This is not necessary, but will make it easier for you to find the newly converted project in Workfront.

-   In the **Project** section, locate the **Owner ID** field.
-Begin typing your name in the field, then select it when it appears.
+1. (Optional) In the Project section, locate the Owner ID field and begin typing your name in the field, then select it when it appears.
+This will set you as the owner of the project, and will make it easier to find in Workfront.

    >[!TIP]
    >